- Average saving: $4,104

 |Speed-restricted, weight/space-saving spare wheel||✖️||✖️||✖️||✔|

-A pocket-sized car that's gotten a little portlier over the years (haven't we all?), journalists favourably reviewed the Polo.
+A pocket-sized car that's got a little larger through the years (haven't we all?), journalists favourably reviewed the Polo.
 It's probably best summed up by one writer, who said it was the standout all-rounder of the segment.
-It's not flawless by any means, but it's above average in every way.
-If you want a small-ish hatchback with good equipment levels, composed handling and a reserved style – the Polo is probably the one you should go for.
+It's not without flaws by any means, but it's above average in every way.
+If you want a small(ish) hatchback with solid equipment levels, refined handling and an understated style, the Polo is likely the one you should go for.

 Compare car loans below in seconds and you could save hundreds of dollars over your ownership.